Investment Readiness and Operational Resilience Evidence | Continuity Strength

 How does this compare to working with a sell-side advisor or QoE firm?

-Continuity Strength is complementary to financial QoE and to sell-side advisory work.
+Continuity Strength is complementary to financial QoE work and to sell-side advisory work.
 Financial QoE firms produce the financial Quality of Earnings.
 Sell-side advisors run the process.
-Continuity Strength produces the operational Quality of Earnings that sits alongside them.
-The two outputs are designed to sit in the data room as a paired package.
+Continuity Strength produces the proof the deal needs that the company keeps running when something goes wrong, a series of artifacts covering continuity, vendor oversight, incident response, and cyber posture.
+It is independent work, not a section of anyone else's report.

 How does pricing work?

-If you are preparing for sale, capital raise, or sponsor exit and the operational evidence buyers will ask for is not yet ready, contact us to discuss your transaction and get a scoping estimate.
+If you are an established company preparing for sale, acquisition, or sponsor exit and the proof buyers will ask for, that the business keeps running when something goes wrong, is not yet ready, contact us to discuss your transaction and get a scoping estimate.

 Limited engagements per quarter.
 We reply within one business day.